 The Claims Procedure

-In general, we would expect you to settle the cost of the consultation and treatment first and we will then work closely with the insurance company to help process your claim as quickly as possible so you are not out of pocket too long.
+In general, we would ask you to settle the cost of the consultation and treatment first and we will then work closely with the insurance company to help process your claim as quickly as possible so you are not out of pocket too long.
 Please email info@eyevetclinic.co.uk or alternatively let our reception staff know each time you would like us to process a claim.
 We aim to complete claim forms within 5 working days but it may take your insurance company another week to log the claim onto their system before you can discuss it with them.
 For clients holding an RSA policy (More Th<n, Tesco, M&S & John Lewis) other arrangements are in place (see below)

 When you come for your appointment, it is very helpful if you can bring your insurance information (policy number, policy document) with you as this may aid us in processing your claim.
 It is also helpful if you can bring a claim form for us to complete.